Danik-Off/Danik-Off/README.md

 - My passion for programming and web development has driven me to be a self-learner, always eager to learn something new.
 I'm constantly exploring new technologies and improving my skills.

-- In my free time, I also enjoy exploring new technologies and frameworks like Vue.js and React.js to expand my tech stack and create amazing web applications.
+- In my free time, I also enjoy exploring new technologies and frameworks like Angular and React to expand my tech stack and create amazing web applications.

 - My goal is to continue growing as a developer and share my knowledge with the community.